mmore500/professional-statements/teaching.md

 SROP’s minority-serving mission is carried out by all-minority leadership team.
 Integrating in this environment exposed me to praxis for advancing minority students fundamentally different from my experience in predominantly white spaces.
-Instead of emphasizing reduction of harm to students by minimizing racist policy and social dynamics, SROP’s leadership pursued a proactive, restorative approach to catch students up on commonly un- or informally-taught research skills and provide explicitly-structured working environment that many are used to operating in.
+Instead of emphasizing reduction of harm to students by minimizing racist policy and social dynamics, SROP’s leadership pursued a proactive, restorative approach to catch students up on commonly un- or informally-taught research skills and provide explicitly-structured working environment that many are used to operating in (Stanich, 2018).
 At the end of the program, our students have developed capabilities to clearly and persuasively communicate their research question to audiences inside and outside their field, as well as showcase their professional accomplishments, qualifications, and objectives with a fleshed-out curriculum vitae and personal statement.
 Reaching these learning objectives required me to pay close attention to technical aspects of students’ work to detect deeper, fundamental knowledge gaps and provide directive feedback and guidance where necessary.
 Through this work, I have developed emphasis on establishing and structuring expectations for excellence as a crucial component of my anti-racist pedagogy playbook.